jwhitehorn/textmate/README.md

 This repository contains the source code for TextMate 2, a text editor for OS X 10.7+.

+# Download

+To get started right away with TextMate, you can download a perfectly free binary build from [here](https://github.com/jwhitehorn/textmate/downloads).

 # Building

 To bootstrap the build you need to run `./configure` (in the root of the source tree).
 You can set a few (environment) variables read by this script that change the generated build file: